Seibo Kitamura 's Sculpture Garden

 Highlights of the Sculpture Garden

-In the autumn of 1950, Seibo was commissioned by Nagasaki City to create the Peace Memorial Statue, and began planning and creating prototypes in his studio in Kita Ward, where he lived at the time.
-As a large space was required to create a life-size prototype measuring 9.7 meters in height, he negotiated with the Tokyo Metropolitan Government, and in 1953, his studio (now the Atelier Hall) was built on land adjacent to Inokashira Park Zoo.
-This is where he completed the prototype.
-At the Sculpture Garden, visitors can enjoy a variety of sculptures by sculptor Kitamura Seibo, centered around the "Peace Memorial Statue Life-Size Plaster Prototype."
+In the autumn of 1950, Seibo was commissioned by Nagasaki City to create the Peace Memorial Statue, and he began conceptualizing and creating prototypes in his studio in Kita Ward, where he was living at the time.
+Since a large space was needed to create a full-scale prototype that would stand 9.7 meters tall, he negotiated with the Tokyo Metropolitan Government, and in 1953, he built his studio (now the Studio Museum) adjacent to Inokashira Park Zoo.
+It was here that he completed the prototype.
+At the sculpture park, you can enjoy various sculptures by sculptor Seibo Kitamura, centered around this "Full-Scale Plaster Prototype of the Peace Memorial Statue."

 The beginnings and present of the sculpture garden